-There are benefits to running faster looptime and gyro sampling rate, but there are also some negative impacts with it.
+There are benefits to running faster looptime and gyro sampling rate, but there are also risks that must be considered.

-Nyquist Frequency tells us that frequencies can be measured accurately that are lower than half of the sampling frequency.
-That means by setting looptime at 1KHz, we can accurately measure frequencies below 500Hz.
+Nyquist Frequency tells us that we can only measure a frequency accurately if it is lower than half of the sampling frequency.
+That means, for example, by setting looptime at 1KHz, we can accurately measure frequencies below the 500Hz Nyquist Frequency.

-The problem is when there is vibration with frequency higher than the Nyquist Frequency (which is 500Hz in our example), they will not be ignored due to Aliasing, but show up at different and lower frequencies in the system.
-For example if there is a signal of 510Hz it could appear as 10Hz, while 1010Hz could also appear as 10Hz.
-As you can see, this could cause confusion to our flight controller.
+The problem stems from vibration at frequencies higher than the Nyquist Frequency (the 500Hz in our example), these will not be ignored due to Aliasing, but show up at lower frequencies in the system.
+For example if there is an oscillation at 510Hz it could appear as 10Hz, while 1010Hz could also appear as 10Hz.
+As you can see, this could cause confusion to our flight controller algorithm.

-That’s why we have digital low pass filter (LPF) in the Gyro to cut off noise above certain frequency.
-However you need to understand it only reduces the noise and doesn’t eliminate them completely, stronger noise could still get through due to Aliasing.
+To combat noise above a certain frequency, we employ a digital low pass filter in the Gyro.
+You need to understand however, that an LPF only reduces noise and doesn’t eliminate it completely, stronger noise can still get bypass the filter due to Aliasing.

-Running a higher sampling frequency increases the Nyquist limit, and higher frequencies can be measured more accurately.
+Running a higher Gyro sampling rate increases the Nyquist limit, and higher frequencies can be measured more accurately.
 It also reduces the aliasing at lower frequencies.
-Not to mention the less latency in control loop can make the copter react faster.
+Not to mention the reduced latency in gyro data can make the copter react faster.

 Faster Looptime In Practice – Noise

-Most experienced pilots would agree it makes a significant difference to flight performance by running higher looptime and use faster ESC protocol.
-Just think about back in the days when we were running 1KHz looptime with Oneshot125, and now 8KHz with DShot. :)
+Most experienced pilots would agree that higher looptime and a faster ESC protocol can make a significant difference to flight performance.
+Just think about the days back when we were running 1KHz looptime with Oneshot125, compared to the 8KHz and even 32KHz that is now possible with DShot. :)

 Unsynced Motor Update Speed

-Not long ago, “unsynced motor update speed” was made possible, to allow motor update faster than Gyro/Looptime up to 32KHz.
+Not long ago, “unsynced motor update speed” was made possible, to allow motor update be independent of, and faster than PID loop, up to 32KHz.

-When motor update rate is faster than looptime, we can expect the same value to be written to the motors repeatedly.
+When motor update rate is faster than looptime, we can expect the same value to be written to the motors multiple times until a new value is calculated by the PID loop.
 Some argue this is useless work and doesn’t bring any benefit.

-For Betaflight: PID Looptime and Gyro Sampling Rate
+Betaflight Users: What Looptime and Gyro Sampling Rate can I use?

 |F1 with I2C||2K/2K||2K/2K||2K/2K||2K/2K||Naze32|